tableflip/nodebot-workshop/exercises/servo_wave/problem.md

 __Make a servo wave at you for 3 seconds, stop, and return to center.__

 - Create a new `Servo` instance attached to pin 9.
-- Use `servo.sweep` to rotate between 0˚ and 180˚ until you call `stop`
+- Use `servo.sweep` to rotate between 0˚ and 180˚.
-- Use `board.wait` to schedule a callback while your servo keeps sweeping.
+- Use `board.wait` to schedule a 'reset' callback.
+- The 'reset' callback should `stop` and `center` the servo.
 - Check the docs to see how to bring it back into line.

 ## Boilerplate